BerjisTech/GiftersClub-iOS/RESUBMISSION_GUIDE.md

    - “We’ve clarified the product model in‑app.
 Purchased tokens are consumable and non‑withdrawable.
 Withdrawals are limited to ‘creator credits,’ which are earned via platform programs and are not in‑app purchases.”

 4) Guideline 4.0 / 2.1 – UI and completeness
    - “We resolved the Buy Tokens sheet interaction issues (removed overlaid title, enabled scrolling and large detent).
+We also updated the Account screen layout so all controls remain reachable on iPad.
 We verified on iPad Air (5th gen, iPadOS 17/18) that all products are selectable.”

+5) Guideline 2.1 – Performance – IAP completeness
+   - “After each StoreKit transaction we call the existing `purchase-tokens` Supabase Edge Function (same flow web/Android use).
+This credits the user’s balance immediately and records the StoreKit transaction ID as the reference.”

-5) Guideline 4.1 – Copycat content
+6) Guideline 4.1 – Copycat content
    - If applicable: “We have removed any imagery that could be confused with third‑party IP,” or attach rights documentation if you have authorization.

 ## Reviewer test steps